SEMA racking training isn’t a gift you can wrap, but it’s still a welcome addition to Christmas

 What is SEMA Racking Training?

-SEMA racking training is any kind of rack safety course run by SEMA.
-We offer rack safety training courses run by a SEMA approved racking inspector, but this is not the same as SEMA racking training.
+SEMA racking trainings is any kind of rack safety course run by SEMA.
+We offer rack safety training courses run by a SEMA approved racking inspector, but this is not the same as SEMA racking trainings.

 Do My Staff Need SEMA Racking Training?

 HSE recommends regular racking inspections from staff members and it also recommends that each warehouse has a person responsible for racking safety (PRRS).
 According to the CDM Regulations 2015, it is your duty as an employer to make sure that anyone performing a task like racking inspection or performing a role like the PRRS is “competent”.

 To achieve this competency, SEMA racking trainings or racking inspection training from a SEMA approved racking inspector (SARI) are both good options.
 HSE labels SEMA, SARIs, and the work they both perform as “expert”.
 As such, it’s fair to assume that someone successfully trained by SEMA or a SARI to inspect racking would be deemed “competent”.

 This depends entirely on the course, but inspection is probably the most important aspect of any SEMA racking training course or any course performed by a SARI.
 The reason for this is that inspection is the aspect of racking safety which requires the most explanation.

 Safe installation of racking mostly involves making sure that the person doing the installation.
 Safe use of racking mostly involves following the manufacturer’s instructions, especially with regards to load notices.
 However, safe inspection of racking involves knowing what to inspect, how often to inspect, what to do in the event of damage, and what damage or misuse actually looks like.